-In the event of a relatively minor technical violation, your probation officer may simply issue a warning and decide not to turn you over to the judge.
+In the event of a relatively minor technical violation in Pennsylvania, your probation officer may simply issue a warning and decide not to turn you over to the judge.
 This is the best possible outcome.
 It pays to avoid any type of behavior that your probation officer might believe is a further violation, as they are unlikely to give you additional chances.

 If you face a new criminal charge or if your probation officer does refer you to the judge, you are at risk of having your probation revoked.
 Depending on the violation, your probation officer also has the authority to arrest you and send you to jail immediately.
 The judge is more likely to modify the terms of your probation after a first-time violation than revoke it entirely.
 However, you will not know the outcome of your case until after your probation violation hearing.

 What Are the Legal Penalties for a First-Time Violation?

 When we review your violation and the circumstances surrounding your situation, we can help you understand the type of legal penalties you may face.
 In the worst-case scenario, this could include additional restrictions or incarceration.
 If you committed an additional crime, you could face misdemeanor or felony charges.
 Depending on the nature of your violation, the judge could:

 - Send you to jail to serve your original sentence;

 - Send you to jail for additional time, up to the maximum allowed based on your original charge;

 - Send you to a drug or alcohol rehabilitation or counseling program;

 - Add time to your probationary period;